tryton/trytond/doc/models.rst

    :param ids: A list of integer defining the rows to be written.

-   :param vals: A dictionnary containing the values to be writen in the
+   :param vals: A dictionary containing the values to be written in the
      database.

    :param context: The context of the action.